How to select good quality hosting for your new website

 An Apache or Litespeed webserver: This is the software your server runs to serve webpages.
 Both Apache and Litespeed are quick, secure, and stable.
 There are others too, but these two are really good choices.

 PHP 5.6 or higher: PHP is a programming language that many website platforms rely on (including WordPress) and newer version of it tend to run faster.
 If your host offers multiple versions, that’s good.
 WordPress currently runs best on PHP 5.6 and higher.
 You can get up to 7.x already with some hosts.

 Space and bandwidth – and the truth about ‘unlimited this and that’ promises

 Many budget hosts advertise with unlimited space and bandwidth.
-They’ll also give you unlimited email accounts, unlimited databases, unlimited subdomains, etc. But they don’t have unlimited space or 3resources.
+They’ll also give you unlimited email accounts, unlimited databases, unlimited sub domains, etc. But they don’t have unlimited space or resources.
 They may have lots of it, but it ends somewhere.

 So how can they offer you unlimited everything?
 Well, they can’t.
 It’s just marketing to convince you to get on board.

 If you look in the small print you’ll find something about server resources or similar, and this is not unlimited at all.
 They’ll indicate you’ll be able to use a certain portion of server resources and that they’ll limit your account in some way if you go over it.

 And typically, those limits are similar to those you’d get with hosts that are upfront about it.

 With a well setup website, a few Gigabytes of space will be plenty.
 And unless you’re expecting thousands of visitors a day (which is loads for most websites), bandwidth won’t be something you have to worry about at all.